UnfilteredAudio/G8GateManual/docs/recipes.rst

 Tremolo
 -------

-- Set G8's behavior to "Cycle" (instead of "One Shot" or "Regular Gating").
+- Set G8's behavior to "Cycle" (instead of "One-Shot" or "Regular Gating").
 - Set the Threshold to its minimum value.
 You should hear a dramatic tremolo effect.
 - For a softer tremolo effect, adjust the "Reduction" value.
 - Attack, Release, and Hold settings will affect the tremolo's speed.